 Who issues a Flex Alert?

-A Flex Alert is issued by the California Independent System Operator (ISO), a nonprofit, public benefit corporation that operates the high voltage grid in California and in parts of six western states.
+A Flex Alert is issued by the California Independent System Operator (ISO), a nonprofit, public benefit corporation that operates the high voltage grid in California and in parts of eight western states.
 The ISO does not own transmission lines or power plants, but does tell power plants when to generate electricity, how much to generate and where the electricity will be delivered.
 The ISO is regulated by the Federal Energy Regulatory Commission in Washington, D.C.
 Read more about the ISO here.

 How is a Flex Alert communicated?

 Flex Alerts are posted on the ISO website, sent in direct emails and texts to consumers who sign up for notifications, and posted to Twitter and other social media.
 The ISO notifies media when it issues a Flex Alert as well.

 WHAT can trigger Flex Alerts?